 Literary genres are not commonly thought of as fields of study.
 Despite this, I would assert just that.
 Hart-Davidson defines genre as “a form of discourse recognizable as a common set of structural or thematic qualities,” (Hart-Davidson 39) that are enacted by writers and readers.
 This definition is analogous to how one might define an academic discipline: subsets of general knowledge.

 You might dismiss this notion immediately, arguing that “literary genres aren’t studied and, therefore, can’t be considered fields of study.”
 To that, I’d say that literary genres aren’t consciously studied.
-After all, it’d be impossible to categorize literature into genres without an adequate study of those structural and thematic qualities that define them.
-I believe this study occurs naturally as we consumer a greater number of books and intuitively begin to decipher the “familiar discursive moves” (Hart-Davidson) made by authors who themselves have intuitively grasped those moves from the voracity of their reading.
+After all, it’d be impossible to categorize literature into genres without an adequate study of the structural and thematic qualities that define them.
+I believe this study occurs naturally as we consume increasingly more books and intuitively begin deciphering the “familiar discursive moves” (Hart-Davidson) made by authors who themselves have intuitively grasped those moves from the voracity of their own reading.

-What might any author who may have chased the pecuniary success of The Hunger Games have done?
-Surely they studied Collins’s text and gleaned from it the aspects that resonated most.
+What would an author hoping to chase the financial success of The Hunger Games have done?
+Surely they’d have studied Collins’s text and gleaned from it the aspects that resonated most.
 Afterwards, they doubtlessly held those thematic qualities in mind as they constructed their next work.
 Readers of dystopian novels likely picked up on the same qualities as the author but lacked the vocabulary to organize those thoughts.
 Such is the process of genre that elements explored by one author are adopted by the next.
-In relation to academic disciplines, Neal Lerner asserts that “disciplines shape—and in turn are shaped by—the writing that members of those disciplines do” (Lerner 40).
+In relation to academic disciplines, Neal Lerner asserts that “disciplines shape—and in turn are shaped by—the writing that members of those disciplines do” (40).
 We can see this process unfold as the market shifts, genres fall in and out of favor, and new genres are created.

-Narrative conventions are in constant flux, and it requires a conscious effort on the part of authors intending on replicating to any extent the conventions conceived or perfected by their contemporaries.
+Narrative conventions are in constant flux, and it requires a conscious effort on the part of authors intent on replicating conventions conceived or perfected by their contemporaries.
 While casual readers may only glean these intricacies through subconscious deduction, it remains consistently true that “whatever meaning a writer or reader makes of a particular text is not a result of their engagements with that particular text alone” (Roozen 44).
 A history of predating texts inform everything that follows, and it’s only through a study of those texts that genres can be solidified, modified, or transitioned into new genres altogether.

 Atakpa, Ime.
 “The Castle of Otranto Cover.”